 They were either developed from the whippet with a long hair gene, or came from whippets mixed with other dogs with the latter being more likely.

 Whatever the history, whippets gave these dogs a lot of the same genetical characteristics.

 The longhaired whippet’s nature is smart, friendly, affectionate, and energetic, and their physical activity requirements are about the same as that of a regular whippet.

-Apart from that, grooming of the longhaired whippets is a rather easy task, and regular every week brushing is required to remove dead hair and prevent shedding onto the floor and furniture.
+Apart from that, grooming longhaired whippets is a rather easy task, and regular brushing is required to remove dead hair and prevent shedding.

 A lot of people are familiar with the Whippet breed.
-This dog is medium-sized and shorthaired, easily spotted due to its special lean build which is a signatory for all sighthounds.
+This dog is medium-sized and shorthaired, easy to identify due to its lean build which is a signatory for all sighthounds.

-Whippets are most well known for being an energetic and lively dogs of a very similar appearance to their larger cousin, the Greyhound.
+Whippets are well known for being energetic and lively dogs of a very similar appearance to their larger cousin, the Greyhound.

 But have you ever heard of a Longhaired Whippet?

 A lot of people don’t even know of such a breed, only ever hearing of the typical common Whippet.